 Public art—both commissioned and not—is one of the many beauties of living in Denver.
 Finding some of the murals that grace the sides of buildings, alleyways and even dumpsters just got easier with this list of 10 Denver street artists who inspire us and keep us updated on their ongoing work around the city.

 About the artist: Bimmer Torres is a young and prolific Denver street artist whose murals around town are bursting with colors and often incorporate themes of enlightenment, awakening of consciousness and community involvement.
-He is the Creative Art Director and Graphic Designer of 2Kool—a company that specializes in creating murals and apparel— and a member of the Guerrilla Garden Posse.
+He was the Creative Art Director and Graphic Designer of 2Kool—a company that specialized in creating murals and apparel — and a member of the Guerrilla Garden Posse.

 Where to find the art: One of his most iconic murals is located on 4th and Galapago, titled Existence.
 Another great example of his work is on the side of Señor Burritos, located at 12 E. 1st Avenue.